PedemonteGiacomo/OpenMp-Parallel-Computing/event-driven/README.md

 This folder contains a minimal example of using an event driven architecture with RabbitMQ and MinIO.
 A frontend service publishes image processing jobs on a message queue.
-The `grayscale_service` subscribes to these events, downloads the referenced image from object storage, converts it to grayscale and uploads the result under a `processed/` prefix.
+The `grayscale_service` subscribes to these events, downloads the referenced image from object storage, converts it to grayscale using the same OpenMP implementation as the standalone `microservices/grayscale` service and uploads the result under a `processed/` prefix.
 When running the full stack a user can upload an image via the frontend and later retrieve the processed image.

 ## Components